 This occurs at highly specialized repair depots like Duotech Services.
 Extensive diagnostic equipment and repair technicians capable of major overhaul or substantial or complete rebuilding.
-These authorized repair depots are typically not at the operating locations of the equipment needing repaired.
+These authorized repair depots are typically not at the operating locations of the equipment needing to be repaired.
 These shops perform repairs that require overhaul, upgrading, modifications, or rebuilding of assemblies or subassemblies.
 These facilities may also have manufacturing of spare or replacement parts on location.

 If you are responsible for the maintenance and upkeep of critical equipment then you understand the frustration of test equipment that is obsolete and cannot be updated or easily maintained.
-These mammoth automated test stations can fill up large sections your back shop.
+These mammoth automated test stations can fill up large sections of your back shop.
 If you have multiple LRUs that your I-Level Maintenance shop needs to evaluate, then each LRU may require its own test station, leading to rooms full of test equipment.

 The ARTES, Advanced Reconfigurable Test and Emulation System, is Intermediate Level (I-Level) automated testing equipment solution that solves three problems of the I-Level Maintenance shop.

 3 ATE Problems of the I-Level Maintenance Shop – and How the ARTES Solves Them

 - Maintaining multiple large test stands is expensive

 As I-level repair facilities are tasked with supporting more equipment, expanding their requirements, then with each additional electronic assembly a new test stand is required to diagnose the faulty equipment.
 Often, those existing test stands in a shop are decades old and are no longer supported by the OEM.
 Servicing multiple obsolescent test stations with system updates and replacing parts can be extremely limited or nonexistent, costing time and money.